 -

-Cost$900 per credit
+Cost$936 per credit

 Why Earn a Degree in Sexual Health?

 Good sexual health is a necessary part of our overall health.
 And everyone deserves to have access to clinicians, counselors, therapists, and educators who have expertise in human sexuality.
+The University of Minnesota is committed to providing integrated, patient-centered care across Minnesota, ensuring that every individual has access to comprehensive healthcare services.

 You can become one of those experts with a master’s degree in sexual health.
-The more health care providers and professionals like you who have up-to-date knowledge, the healthier–and happier–your clients can become.
+The more healthcare providers and professionals like you who have up-to-date knowledge, the healthier—and happier—your clients can become.

 - Stackable.
 You can earn three career-advancing credentials: two stackable graduate certificates and one master's degree.